Accused rapist hires hit-men to kill his niece, they killed two others instead

 MONTEGUT, La.
-(KLFY ) An Acadiana man is accused of raping his niece and then placing a hit on her hoping she’d be killed before she could testify in court.
+(KLFY ) An Acadiana man is accused of raping his niece and then placing a hit on her hoping she would be killed before she could testify in court.

-The case has shifted, taking a deadly turn after the hit-men killed the wrong people.
+The case shifted, taking a deadly turn after the hit-men killed the wrong people.

 The two women who were shot to death apparently died trying to protect the real victim and fight off the killers.